 For fresh high school or college graduates, try not to mention irrelevant awards (e.g. Prom Queen or Most Likely to Be Successful, 1st Runner Up in a Charity Bake Off).
 Also, if you were part of an organization but weren’t very active in participation, it’s best not to mention it in your resume.
 I’ve heard stories of business graduates drawing blank faces when the interviewer asks them about their participation in organizations.
 Likewise, if you’re an active member of an organization, feel free to put it on your resume, especially if you were in a leadership position.

 You may be tempted to fluff up your resume by writing as much as you can, but you will find that a dragging resume that takes three pages to say what you can simply say with one is counterproductive and is likely to turn potential employers away.
 This means being concise about each section of your resume – including your educational background.
-Analyze the context of the job you’re applying for with your relevant experience before listing down your formal education that can make you an asset to the company you’re applying for.
+Analyze the context of the job you’re applying for with your relevant experience before listing down the formal education that can make you an asset to the company you’re applying for.